Stone Cold Productions Limited Business Plan

 2014 Sailor Moon the Movie: Pretty Soldier Associate Producer, Directed by David Paritsky, NYC

-2013 WISP- Executive Producer with Dream Front Entertainment.
-Low budget thriller Feature.
+2013 WISP- Producer Executive Producer with Dream Front Entertainment.
+Low-budget thriller Feature.

-2007 THE DECISION-- This short film produced by Stone Cold was purchased and is currently being distributed by Ouet Media, located in Toronto.
-Before its sale, it was very well-received in its premiere at the Silver Wave Film Festival in New Brunswick.
+2007 THE DECISION-- This short film produced by Stone Cold was distributed by Ouet Media, located in Toronto.

-2006 Stone Cold Productions was Second Unit Producer for Quibo Films of Bermuda for the documentary WALKING ON A SEA OF GLASS- THE KINGSLEY TWEED STORY, which was broadcast in the United Kingdom as well as screening at many film festivals.
+2006 Stone Cold Productions was the Second Unit Producer for Quibo Films of Bermuda for the documentary WALKING ON A SEA OF GLASS- THE KINGSLEY TWEED STORY, which was broadcast in the United Kingdom as well many film festivals.

 DIVERSITY - "What's that person's point of view"